 BLAKDANCE RESIDENCY PROGRAM

+The BlakDance Residency Program exists to grow the sector, connecting our communities to opportunities to engage and explore dance practice.
+Delegates of the National Indigenous Dance Forum 2017 prioritised the need for ‘space and time to develop contemporary dance practice’.
 We are excited to announce successful applicants for the BlakDance Residency Program 2018, in partnership with Backbone Youth Arts, Ausdance Queensland and Brisbane City Council’s Gathering.

 New work in development: SILENCE (working title)